Yas-i-ru/Dank-memer-RP/README.md

 # Dank memer RP
-**Dank memer custom rich presence read this document carefully before use** Current build is compatible with Windows 7 , Windows 8 , Windows 10.
+**Dank memer custom rich presence read this document carefully before using.** Current build is compatible with Windows 7 , Windows 8 , Windows 10.
+There are no depidencies or requirements for the bundle to function.
+It is desinged to run as a stand alone executable.

 The `.exe` would take some time to properly load up and all content inside the `.zip` needs to be in the same directory which the `.exe` is placed.
 It would not function as intended if the `icon.ico` , `data.ini` files are missing.
-Currently no known issues, How ever various errors might occur between devices.
-Make sure you submit a pull request if anything goes wrong.
+Currently no known issues, but various errors might occur between devices.

 # Setting up rich presence,
 1. Download the latest release